vmelamed/vm/Aspects/Diagnostics/ObjectTextDumper/README.md

 # vm.Aspects.Diagnostics.ObjectTextDumper
 This component can dump the value of an arbitrary .NET object to an easy to read text.
 The values of basic types like int, string, decimal, etc. are dumped as their most natural text representation, e.g. `"this is a string value"` or `3.1415926`.
 The dump of each class starts with the name of the class on the first line and then on separate, indented lines the names and the values of each property.
 Properties that represent aggregated or composed objects follow the same rule but with incremented indentation.
 See the samples below.

-The `vm.Aspects.Diagnostics.ObjectTextDumper` (further referred to as "the dumper") object is very easy to integrate and easy to use.
+The `vm.Aspects.Diagnostics.ObjectTextDumper` (further referred to as "the dumper") class is very easy to integrate and easy to use.
 If desired, the dump output is highly customizable.
 This component can be very helpful in debugging, tracing, logging, etc. output scenarios targeting developers and system engineers.

 The source code of the project can be found [at GitHub](https://github.com/vmelamed/vm/tree/master/Aspects/Diagnostics).
 Also, you can download and install the [NuGet package `vm.Aspects.Diagnostics.ObjectTextDumper`](https://www.nuget.org/packages/vm.Aspects.Diagnostics.ObjectTextDumper/) directly into your solution.

-Please note that this document describes the `vm.Aspects.Diagnostics.ObjectTextDumper` version 2.0.0 or higher.
-This version replaces the [previous NuGet package AspectObjectDumper](https://www.nuget.org/packages/AspectObjectDumper/).
+Please note that this document describes the `vm.Aspects.Diagnostics.ObjectTextDumper` version 3.0.0 or higher.
+This version replaces the previous NuGet packages  [`AspectObjectDumper` 1.x](https://www.nuget.org/packages/AspectObjectDumper/) and [`vm.Aspects.Diagnostics.ObjectTextDumper` 2.x](https://www.nuget.org/packages/vm.Aspects.Diagnostics.ObjectTextDumper/).
 The latter will be still available but will not be supported anymore.
 The big differences between the 2.x and 1.x versions are:
 1. The names of the project and the package have been changed for consistency's sake with other [vm.Aspects projects](https://github.com/vmelamed/vm/tree/master/Aspects)
 1. The package is no longer dependent on an internal or external implementations of the Common Service Locator
 1. Some of the dump settings that were passed in the constructor of the dumper and the Dump method itself are now encapsulated in the struct `DumpSettings`.
 1. As a result of the above changes the signatures of the constructor and the Dump method have changed.

+The version 3.0 is a port of version 2.0 to .NET 5.0 and some bug fixes.

 ## Basic Usage
 The dumper is implemented by the class `ObjectTextDumper` from the namespace `vm.Aspects.Diagnostics`.